kwatch/benry-ruby/benry-cmdapp/README.md

 ### Alias of Action

-* Alias of action provides alternative short name of action.
+Alias of action provides alternative short name of action.

+* `define_alias()` in action class defines an alias with taking action name prefix into account.
+* `Benry::CmdApp.define_alias()` defines an alias, without taking action name prefix into account.

 File: ex21.rb